Tomobobo710/SimpleChatJS/MILESTONE-NODE25-Ollama-NoTools.md

 But as of this milestone, the essential stack is working:

-Node 25 + better-sqlite3 + SQLite branch persistence + Ollama chat (no tools) + stable UI rendering of assistant replies.
+Node 25 + libSQL client (local file-backed SQLite) + branch persistence + Ollama chat (no tools) + stable UI rendering of assistant replies.